storageos/storageos.github.io/_docs/reference/cli.md

 $ storageos namespace rm legal legal
 ```

-{% icon fa-pencil-square-o %} **Note**: Removing a namespace will also remove all (unmounted) volumes contained in it without warning.
+**Note**: Removing a namespace will also remove all unmounted volumes contained
+in it without warning.
+You must specify the `--force` flag if you wish to
+delete a namespace with mounted volumes.

 ### pool